Build apps in Google AI Studio

 • "I'm Feeling Lucky" button: If you need a creative spark, use the "I'm Feeling Lucky" button, and Gemini will generate a prompt with a project idea to get you started.

-• Remix a project from the Gallery: Open a project from the App Gallery and select Copy App.
+• Remix a project from the gallery: Open a project from the App Gallery and select Copy App.

 Once you run the prompt, you'll see the necessary code and files get generated, with a live preview of your app appearing on the right-hand side.